Notice (1/2): G.17 statistical release with October and November IP/CU estimates to be issued at 9:15 a.m. EST on December 23, 2025.

-Industrial Production and Capacity Utilization: The 2024 Annual Revision PDF ASCII RSS DDP
+Industrial Production and Capacity Utilization: The 2025 Annual Revision PDF ASCII RSS DDP FRED

-With no new benchmark data for manufacturing, the annual rates of change for IP are very similar to the estimates published previously.
-The monthly pattern of production, however, has been updated to include late-arriving or revised quarterly or monthly indicator data, including information from the Bureau of Labor Statistics' (BLS) benchmark revisions to the Current Employment Statistics.
-The IP estimates also reflect updated seasonal factors.
+Revisions to IP indexes for the post-2022 period are based partly on adjustments to the correction factors that are intended to align the input and product data used for estimating monthly IP with the annual benchmark data.
+In addition, the monthly estimates of production have been updated to include late-arriving or revised quarterly or monthly indicator data, including information from the BLS's benchmark revisions to the Current Employment Statistics.
+The monthly IP estimates also reflect updated seasonal factors.

-The revised estimates of capacity and capacity utilization incorporated data from the Census Bureau's Quarterly Survey of Plant Capacity Utilization for the fourth quarters of 2022 and 2023 along with new data on capacity from the USGS, the Energy Information Administration, and other organizations.
+The revised estimates of capacity and capacity utilization incorporate data from the Census Bureau's Quarterly Survey of Plant Capacity Utilization (QSPC) for the fourth quarter of 2024 and new data on capacity from the USGS, the Energy Information Administration, and various industry organizations.
+The revised capacity estimates also include new data on capital spending from the 2022 EC.

 RESULTS OF THE REVISION